 - Develop valuable skills and knowledge for the work-force

 - Build the confidence you need to kick-start your future

 - Get qualified for the life you want

-From Armed Forces Preparation to Carpentry programmes for youth to highly sought after New Zealand Diploma in Building Surveying and National Diplomas in Construction Management and Quantity Surveying, we offer a range of programmes to choose from.
+From Armed Forces Preparation to Carpentry programmes for youth to highly sought after New Zealand Diploma in Building Surveying and New Zealand Diploma in Construction (Quantity Surveying), we offer a range of programmes to choose from.

 Are you an International student?
-Study Building Surveying, Quantity Surveying or Construction Management at Auckland International Campus in the heart of Auckland.
+Study Building Surveying and Quantity Surveying at Auckland International Campus in the heart of Auckland.
 Our international campus is managed in partnership with Otago Polytechnic, New Zealand's premier polytechnic.

 NCEA VP (Social and Community Services) Level 2

 ENROL NOW FOR 2017.
 Classes start from 31 January, 2017.

 Get the preparation you need to apply for entry into the New Zealand Armed Forces.
 Embark on a career where staying fit, travelling the world, meeting new people, and enjoying new experiences, is all part of the job!